 A second string Kirknewton

 was opened at Kirknewton in 1959.
 It was the first full sized basketball court in Scotland .
 With provision for about 400 spectators on tiered "Bleacher" seating, it was a revelation.
 It featured a sprung wood floor, transparent backboards, a high ceiling and excellent lighting.
-As such it was the perfect venue for the inaugural four country tournament organised to select a Great Britain
+As such it was the perfect venue for the inaugural four country tournament organised to select a Great Britain The small number of USAF personnel at Kirknewton meant there were hardly enough players to support an intra-mural league.
+Heriot's F.P. and the fledgling Boroughmuir Basketball Club were invited to join the league and play games on a weekly basis.
+The Boroughmuir Boys, mostly still at school, had to cycle out to Kirknewton for each game.
+The more mature Heriot's

 The United States Navy had recently opened the controversial Nuclear Submarine Base at the Holy Loch and established an on-shore base for maintenance staff.
 Naturally a gymnasium with full size basketball court would feature in the recreational facilities.
 Enthusiastic officers on the base encouraged local clubs to travel to Dunoon for games with the US Navy